jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 **Static**: The static directory is pretty straight forward, it stores static assets for your website, such as CSS, JS and images.
 The content of this directory is stored as is, so Hugo won’t modify it.

 **Assets**: Hugo does not generate this directory by default.
-If you would like CSS/JS assets processed by Hugo’s <a class="text-blue-700" href="https://gohugo.io/hugo-pipes/" target="_blank">pipes</a>, you may create this directory.
+If you would like CSS/JS assets processed by Hugo’s [pipes](https://gohugo.io/hugo-pipes/), you may create this directory.
 I utilize pipes in the following way:

 I retrieve the content of the stylesheet, which then passes it through PostCSS which will apply my browser prefixes and minify the output.
 Once minified, the CSS is injected into a style tag within the head tags of my website.

 Note: Using the assets' directory is optional, I created it so that I could make use of the above mentioned process.

 **Config.toml**: The basic configuration for the project will be stored within this file.
 It can also be created in a number of formats such as JSON or YAML but the concept remains the same.
-There is a wide variety of <a class="text-blue-700" href="https://gohugo.io/getting-started/configuration/#all-configuration-settings" target="_blank">directives</a> that ship with Hugo which can be used that will enable you to fine tune your environment.
+There is a wide variety of [directives](https://gohugo.io/getting-started/configuration/#all-configuration-settings) that ship with Hugo which can be used that will enable you to fine tune your environment.
 Most projects will have a single config file which will reside inside the root of the project but for larger projects you can create a config directory which could contain multiple config files for various purposes or environments such as staging and production.

 My configuration file is pretty straight forward and contains some basic variables that I use throughout the site: